-Photo 14 - Calais Drive Landscaping (Walmart)
+Photo 13 - Calais Drive Landscaping (Walmart)

 This segment serves office complexes and the Walmart shopping center.
+Landscaping adjacent to this portion of the corridor includes lawn, mature deciduous and evergreen trees, and shrub beds.
+The existing plantings screen views from large commercial parking lots from the street.
+Much of the landscaping along this segment is within the right-of-way.

-Landscaping adjacent to this portion of the corridor includes lawn, mature f) E. 33rd Avenue and E. 34th Avenue (Denali Street to Old Seward Highway)
+f) E. 33rd Avenue and E. 34th Avenue (Denali Street to Old Seward Highway)

 This segment provides direct access to a mix of small commercial and retail uses.
 Landscaping adjacent to this portion of the alignment includes lawn, mature trees, and shrub beds.
-Landscape at undeveloped properties on the north side of the corridor are unkempt and weeded with some mature volunteer trees present.
+Landscape at undeveloped properties on the north side of the corridor are unkempt and weeded with some mature volunteer trees present. g) E. 34th Avenue to E. 36th Avenue